 Lentil Falafel Burger Recipe with Creamy Feta SauceThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 This hearty Lentil Falafel Burger recipe is bursting with Mediterranean flavor!
 Packed with beluga lentils, chickpeas, veggies, seasonings, and a subtle sweetness that makes for a perfect healthy dinner for the whole family.
 Great for meal prep too!

 Homemade falafel burgers are flavorful, easy to make, and are great for all occasions.
 They are hearty enough to keep you filled up but light enough so that you don’t feel weighed down.